ucsb-cs148-f21/project-t11-typingtest/team/retrospectives/RETRO_03.md

 ## Possible Improvement
 * We should spend more time on checking if our labs are done.
-* Also need to update our kanpan board more often so we can know what everyone is working on;
+* Update our kanban board more often so we can know what everyone is working on.
-* We need to think about more functionalities and prioritize the most feasible one.
+* Think about more functionalities and prioritize the most feasible one.
+* Communicate more about the difficulties we are facing